ITensor/website/docs/book/itensor_contraction.md

 Both notations indicate our contraction strategy should be to prime the Index s on one copy of W. Calling `prime(W,s)` returns a copy of W with s replaced by s'.
-Then doing
+Then multiplying

     auto D = W * prime(W,s);

-automatically contracts over i and j, but not s and s' since these no longer compare equal.
-Printing the result D confirms that it has only i and j as indices.
+automatically contracts i and j, but not s and s' since these no longer compare equal.
+Printing the result D confirms that it has only s and s' as indices.